Support & Advice

 BY: Sian Spiers, first year Degree Apprentice

 I am doing a Degree Apprenticeship in Digital Marketing at the University of Chichester.
 I work for the University itself four days a week while studying for the BSC (Hons) Digital Marketing degree one day a week.
-I started mid-September so am currently just over a month into the degree apprenticeship.
+I started mid-September so am currently just a few months into the degree apprenticeship.

 During my A-levels, I was always set on the idea of pursing a career in marketing.
 Personally, I am someone who is very hands on and practical and would rather be learning on the job while earning money so naturally, university never really appealed to me.
 I also felt that I could go just as far with relevant experience from apprenticeships and placements.
 After finding out about degree apprenticeships, I decided this was the best route for me.
 It meant that I could get the hands-on experience with working in a workplace as well as getting the amazing opportunity to study for a degree (with no debt after!)
 By becoming a degree apprentice, I am able to experience the best of both worlds of being a student while working as part of a digital marketing team.